-It's 1921.
-The Great War is over and the American economy is booming.
-The U.S. Mint strikes its last Morgan Silver Dollar and prepares to release a brand new coin to celebrate a world finally at peace.
-It would be known as America's Peace Dollar, the last circulating 90% Silver Dollar ever issued in the U.S.
+The year is 1921.
+The Great War is over, and the American economy is booming.
+The U.S. Mint strikes its last Morgan Silver Dollar and prepares to release a brand-new coin to celebrate a world finally at peace.
+The Peace Dollar was the last circulating 90% silver dollar ever issued in the United States!

 Three times fewer Peace Dollars were struck for circulation than their older silver sibling, the Morgan.
-But just ten years after the first of these coins rolled off the presses, the U.S. was in the depths of the Great Depression.
+However, just ten years after the first of these coins rolled off the presses, the U.S. found itself in the depths of the Great Depression.
 Production of Peace Dollars would cease forever soon afterward.